About Scitech

 Records show that the Arctic sea ice is declining.
 As sea ice melts, more water is exposed to the Sun.
 Water absorbs more sunlight than ice does, which quickens further melting.

 However, the state of sea ice doesn’t change the sea level.
-That’s right – decreasing sea ice doesn’t lead to rising sea levels
+That’s right — melting sea ice does not cause sea levels to rise.

 You can also download our worksheet to help you with these experiments.